Spyros26/Snake-Game/README.md

 Rules:

-#1 Eat the brown snack for 1 point and the green supersnack for 2 points
+#1 Eat the brown snack for 1 point and the green supersnack for 2 points (be quick or it will disappear)

 #2 Don't bite your tail